 The Australian Government may also use and give out information about grant applicants and grant recipients under this grant opportunity in any other Australian Government business or function.
-This includes disclosing grant information on GrantConnect as required for reporting purposes and giving information to the Australian Taxation Office for compliance purposes.
+This includes disclosing grant information on GrantConnect as required for reporting purposes and giving information to the ATOfor compliance purposes.